MartinaPlumari/CI2024_project-work/README.md

 These safeguards prevent numerical instability during evaluation.

-Even if the node could store any callable function, this implementation is limited to numpy functions.
+Even if the node could store any callable function, this implementation is limited to NumPy functions.
 In particular, the following functions are supported:

 * ```np.add```, ```np.subtract```, ```np.multiply```, ```np.divide```, ```np.sqrt```, ```np.log```